volodymyrhudyma/blog/content/blog/2020-09-06-algorithms-insertion-sort-in-javascript.md

       // Shift element to the right
       arr[j + 1] = arr[j];

-      // Go to the previous element's index j--;
+      // Go to the previous index
+      j--;
     }